nicolasserrano/CS/Tomcat.md

    ```
    It's recommended to save the previous statements in a bat file (example: sv.bat)

-2. Start the Tomcat server with the command:
+3. Start the Tomcat server with the command:
 ```
 startup
 ```

-3. Start the browser and write the address:
+4. Start the browser and write the address:
 [http://localhost:8080](http://localhost:8080)

 **Create a Servlet**

-0. Steps 0 of Start Tomcat
+1. Step 1 of Start Tomcat

-1. Steps 1 of Start Tomcat
+2. Step 2 of Start Tomcat

-2. Create the folder structure of  "Servlet1" application in the Tomcat installation
+3. Create the folder structure of  "Servlet1" application in the Tomcat installation
 - Create folder "Servlet1" in webapps folder of Tomcat
 - Create folder WEB-INF in webapps\Servlet1\ folder
 - Create folder classes in webapps\Servlet1\WEB-INF folder